Joseph Seed: Far Cry 5

 The branching narrative of Far Cry 5 includes multiple endings as a result of how the player decides to deal with Joseph Seed.
-The player has the option to make a game-altering decision early in the narrative by disobeying U.S. Marshal Cameron Burke's order to arrest Joseph, and depart from Hope County along with their colleagues.
+The player has the option to make a game-altering decision early in the narrative by disobeying Burke's order to arrest Joseph, and depart from Hope County along with their colleagues.
 The player may also decide not to escalate their character's conflict with the cult during the final confrontation at Joseph's compound and leave Hope County to its fate, though it is implied that the deputy's prior brainwashing engineered by Jacob Seed is still intact.
 Finally, the third ending of the game sees Hope County being devastated by a nuclear warhead shortly after Joseph is defeated in battle, the "Collapse" he had foreseen and tried to prevent.
-Both Joseph and the deputy survive the nuclear devastation, and hide together within a fallout shelter for an indeterminate number of years.
+Both Joseph and the deputy survive the nuclear devastation and hide together within a fallout shelter for an indeterminate number of years.
 Joseph tells the deputy that they are the only family he has left and "adopts" them as a surrogate child.